L-Citrulline Powder

 Free of: Added Sugar, Soy, Dairy, Yeast, Gluten, Corn & Additives.

-Directions: As a dietary supplement, take 3000 mg (1 tsp) twice daily or as directed by a physician.
+Directions: As a dietary supplement, take 3000 mg twice daily or as directed by a physician.
+An accurate gram weight scale is recommended.

 Warning: If you are pregnant, nursing, taking any medications or have any medical condition consult your physician before use.
 Keep out of reach of children.